Here are the answers to the questions that I often get asked…

 Studio Sessions:I have dresses for ladies and little girls and casual suits for little boys.
 Plain light or dark colours are great and it’s best to avoid patterns and logos.

 Will I have my hair & make up done?
 Yes - if you want to!
-Some ladies would rather do their own or have a more natural look.
+Some ladies would rather do their own.
 I find that most ladies enjoy having a pamper and a makeover can help with their confidence levels and help them to feel more confident in front of the camera.
 Some ladies have never had a makeover before and are so excited to see how they look.
 When you arrive, the MakeUp Artist will discuss with you how intense you’d like your makeup.
-We usually curl or wave hair and add volume at the roots.
+We usually curl or wave hair and add a little volume at the roots.
 Makeover usually take 1.5-2 hours.
 We ask ladies to arrive with day old dirty hair (it will hold a style better) and with a clean, moisturised face.

 How do I overcome my nerves?
 Please keep in mind that it’s perfectly normal to feel nervous, uncomfortable and out of your comfort zone when it comes to having your photograph taken.
 It isn’t something that happens very often, and for some people never at all.
 I try to reassure ladies ahead of their session that they will be fine once they get to the studio.
 The truth of it is, I can say this until I’m blue in the face but you won’t know how fine you’ll be until you get there.
 All my ladies have been pleasantly surprised by just how comfortable they’ve felt during their sessions and most really enjoy the experience and can’t wait to do it again.
 I encourage ladies to focus on feelings of excitement, and imagine that it will be a positive experience.